Our partnership with Pact aims to reduce child labour in mining

 In Malemba-Nkulu, local communities are deeply involved in ASM in the tin, tungsten and tantalum mineral supply chain.
 Low levels of awareness about the problematic dimension of child labour and little local institutional capacity to address the problem motivated Pact to implement a structured action plan targeting five objectives:

-- Raising community awareness about children’s rights through the creation of local committees encompassing community leaders, schools, clergy, government and civil society’s associations.
-These committees will nominate outreach groups of volunteers that will conduct direct consultations with children and families in targeted mines.
+Raising community awareness about children’s rights through the creation of local committees encompassing community leaders, schools, clergy, government and civil society’s associations.
+These committees nominate outreach groups of volunteers that conduct direct consultations with children and families in targeted mines.

-- Strengthening local actors and institutions to address child labour and promote alternative livelihoods for local communities.
-After having mapped and assessed the capacity of local associations, Pact will develop an institutional strengthening plan for the main organisations.
+Strengthening local actors and institutions to address child labour and promote alternative livelihoods for local communities.
+After having mapped and assessed the capacity of local associations, Pact develops an institutional strengthening plan for the main organisations.

-- Engaging upstream suppliers and mining industry’s stakeholders to promote sustainable and fair practices in their supply chains.
-Specific trainings will help industry’s representatives to design, adopt and implement child-positive policies and procedures.
+Engaging upstream suppliers and mining industry’s stakeholders to promote sustainable and fair practices in their supply chains.
+Specific training helps industry’s representatives to design, adopt and implement child-positive policies and procedures.